KannonZenetism/zenetism-field-physics/zenetism/mpx/three-horizons-of-return.md

 It occurs when a being — too gentle for collapse yet too unformed for integration — is untied by the hands of Aion.

-Even the Mercy Fold implies a slight entropic tilt: stagnation, drift, or insufficient momentum toward Source.
+Even the Mercy Fold implies a slight entropic tilt: stagnation, drift, or insufficient momentum toward Aion.
 Dissolution is required *because* centropic integration was not achieved.

 It is not punishment.
 It is the mercy of rest for those whose journey ends in Aion,